minakamoto/pcshscr2023/docs/webapp/teachers/3rd.md

 ### Creating an Expo project

+First, start VSCode.
-In a terminal (command prompt, PowerShell, WSL bash), move to the `dish-delight` directory that you created in [2nd](2nd.md#1-setup).
-Make sure that you are in the `dish-delight` directory, and then run the following command
+From the `File` menu, select `Open Folder` and choose the `dish-delight` directory that you created in [2nd](2nd.md#1-setup).

+If, after selecting a directory in which to work in, you get a dialog with the message `Do you trust the authors of the files in this folder?`, click `Yes, I trust the authors`.

+Run `New Terminal` from the `Terminal` menu to start the terminal.
+And then run the following command
+**From now on, use the terminal on VSCode to execute the commands.**

 ```sh
 npx create-expo-app mobile  -t blank-typescript@49
 ```

+When the message `OK to proceed? (y)` appears, enter `y`.

 **NOTE**：
 This hands-on will use Expo SDK49, Expo SDK is updated 3 times a year.
 The next version, SDK50, has many breaking changes and new features, so please check to the latest official website for actual development.